NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

   clip off the excess pin length.
 - [ ] Go ahead and power the board up again.
 The pocketbeagle has a blue led that should light up.
-- [ ] If you have an SD card prepaired, you can insert it and fully boot up the pocketbeagle, connect to a laptop via the usb port, log in like it's any other beaglebone in the world, and you should be do all sorts of linux stuff.
+- [ ] If you have an SD card prepared, you can insert it and fully boot up the pocketbeagle, connect to a laptop via the usb port, log in like it's any other beaglebone in the world, and you should be do all sorts of linux stuff.